Statistics Definitions > Arithmetic Mean

 How to find the mean

-Check out our YouTube channel for hundreds of basic/elementary stats videos.
+Check out our YouTube channel for hundreds of statistics and calculus videos.

 Stephanie Glen.
-"Arithmetic Mean (Average): What it is and How to Find it" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/arithmetic-mean/
+"Arithmetic Mean: Definition How to Find it" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/arithmetic-mean/

 Need help with a homework or test question?
 With Chegg Study, you can get step-by-step solutions to your questions from an expert in the field.
 Your first 30 minutes with a Chegg tutor is free!